Los Angeles braces for transportation ‘crisis’ as part of Interstate 10 indefinitely closes due to fire damage – KION546

 Those impacted by the shutdown are advised to work from home if possible, the state Department of Transportation said.
 Nearby school bus routes are also likely to change, though public schools will remain open, the LA Unified School District announced.

-“The state is mobilizing resources and taking steps to ensure any necessary repairs are completed as soon as possible to minimize the impact on those traveling in and around Los Angeles,” Newsom said in a statement.
+“The state is mobilizing resources and taking steps to ensure any necessary repairs are completed as soon as possible to minimize the impact on those traveling in and around Los Angeles,” the governor said in a statement.

-Once a hazardous materials investigation is complete, structural engineers will be able to go in to determine the extent of the damage caused by the fire, city and state officials said.
+Once a hazardous materials investigation is complete, structural engineers will be able to go in to determine the extent of the damage, city and state officials said.

 Hazmat teams will work around the clock to clean up the damage on Interstate 10, according to Newsom, who said the scale of the fire’s damage is “substantially greater” than the collapse of a portion of Interstate 95 in Philadelphia in June.